 Other times we express feelings and fears.
 We may say, ‘I am afraid I will lose money, I do not have a stable income, my money is running low because I spend it all and I’ll be broke by the end of the month.
 Here we express fears that have to do again with our relationships and the people in our lives.
 By saying, I am afraid of losing my money we express the fear of abandonment.
 Also, when we say that my money doesn’t last long means I don’t have people when I need them, I don’t have support, security, predictability, stability in my life etc.

 Other times we relieve one stress with another.
 We may feel anxious about our relationships for example but instead of working on it, we transfer the stress to money.
 If we use money as a stress relief mechanism, it is normal that we will have great resistance to changing it.
 Our financial issues keep us safe in some way.
 We just need to understand that we can adopt healthier ways in order to feel safe.

 Many of these connections come out very often in EFT sessions.
 Once we change the sentences about money slightly, we notice how uncomfortable the person becomes.
 This is a confirmation that money is not the real issue here.

 So to change your relationship with money you must first improve your relationship with yourself.
 But that alone is not enough.
 You also need to improve the way you perceive money and the way you manage it.

-Financial problems provoke feelings of shame, feelings of being trapped, fear of abandonment, of losing safety and security.
-For what other situations in your life you have similar emotions, regardless of money?
+- Financial problems provoke feelings of shame, feelings of being trapped, fear of abandonment, and of losing safety and security.
+For what other situations in your life do you have similar emotions, regardless of money?

 This work will give you a very good idea of why you are in financial trouble right now and why you’ve never had enough money.
 When you start making this list you will immediately feel that you have started to deal with your issues.
 Just make this little start to change your situation.
 It depends on you and only you can change it.